supposedly/nutshell/README.md

 each of the final four lines.

 ### Custom neighborhoods
-The `neighborhood` directive can be given a comma-delimited list of compass directions rather than a name, which then makes the CA use those compass directions (in the listed order) as its neighborhood.
+The `neighborhood` directive can be given a comma-delimited list of compass directions rather than a name, which makes the CA use those compass directions (in the listed order) as its neighborhood.
 Nutshell will then expand all transitions into the smallest encompassing Golly neighborhood.